digiampietro/hacktivity-2019-esp32-hello-world/README.md

 bool isReleased(uint8_t btn);
 ```

-*isReleased* return true if the button *btn* is curently not pressed,
+*isReleased* return true if the button *btn* is currently not pressed,
 but was pressed on the previous state: it has just changed state.

 Example usage: